mire-anmincat/web/docs/index.md

 * Supported UEFI and BIOS
 * X Window System with JWM (Joe's Window Manager) + Graphic Drivers
 * Comes with GParted, NTFS Support (ntfs-3g), Photorec, Testdisk and more!
-* Recommended to use with Ventoy!
+* Recommended to use with Ventoy with memdisk mode